 Born in Venice in 1967, De Maria studied piano with Giorgio Vianello and Gino Gorini.
 Revealing a precocious talent, he won First Prize at the Alfred Cortot International Piano Competition in Milan at the age of 13.
 He graduated from the Conservatory of Venice and continued his studies with Maria Tipo at the Conservatory of Geneva, where he obtained the Premier Prix de Virtuosité with the highest honours in 1988.

-De Maria has recorded three Sonatas by Clementi for Naxos, a live recital at the Miami International Piano Festival for VAI Audio, and Beethoven’s complete works for cello and piano with Enrico Dindo for Decca.
+De Maria has also recorded three Sonatas by Clementi for Naxos, a live recital at the Miami International Piano Festival for VAI Audio, Beethoven’s complete works for cello and piano with Enrico Dindo for Decca and a CD with selected piano works by Fano for Brilliant Classics.

 The downloadable material is available in the section Press-Kit »»